 Be the First One to Make an Offer on the Home

-Once you’ve found an apartment or townhouse that you like, submit a written offer as soon as possible.
+Once you have found an apartment or townhouse that you like, submit a written offer as soon as possible.
 Sometimes, all sellers care about is quickly turning over the property.
 Therefore, you can avoid a bidding war entirely if you beat other buyers to the punch by carefully watching your desired area for new listings.
-Just be prepared that this isn’t usually the case, but it’s worth trying.
+Just be prepared that usually, this is not the case but worth trying.

 Make Yourself More Appealing